 - Large tray or baking sheet and baking parchment or paper towels OR

 - Garden twine or string

-- Harvest the thyme - cut the thyme when the leaves are mature (darker green).
+- Harvest the thyme - cut bunches from the thyme plant when the leaves are mature (darker green).

 - Wash the thyme thoroughly.
 Gently shake off excess water and pat dry with a paper towel.

 Technique 1: Dry Thyme on Paper

 - Prepare the drying surface - line a large tray, baking sheet, or other flat surface with parchment paper or paper towels.

 - Cut the bunch of thyme into sprigs, they spread the sprigs out in a single layer on the prepared drying surface.

 - Place another layer of parchment or paper towels over the thyme stalks.

 - Place the tray in a warm dry area where it will not be disturbed, and leave thyme to dry.